Connect with your exact customers

 One of the biggest differences between an unmoderated and a moderated remote usability test is convenience.
 An unmoderated test can be taken at the participant’s leisure, without requiring the hassle of coordinating schedules.
 Unmoderated tests can also be run concurrently, allowing for a much greater volume.
 Because of this, the turn-around time for unmoderated tests is often significantly faster than that of moderated tests.

 But it’s not all doom and gloom!
 If you have the time available for a moderated study, the payoff can be significant.

 While an unmoderated study has a set test plan, a moderated study is as flexible as the moderator.
 Moderating allows you to probe as you see fit, delving as deep into the user experience as you desire.
-The human judgement involved in moderated testing creates unparalleled depth of feedback.
+The human judgment involved in moderated testing creates an unparalleled depth of feedback.

 Speaking one-on-one with a user about your website will unveil a lot more than just having the user follow a set of steps on their own.

 In an unmoderated test, sometimes a user will be unable to complete one of the tasks or will complete a task in the wrong way.
 When this happens, the test can become derailed: the user might end up on the wrong page for the next task, or they will not be able to answer the questions following the confusing task.